ballerina-attic/module-ballerinax-pagerduty/README.md

 ## Feature Overview

-The following collections are provided by Ballerina to interact with different API groups of the pagerDuty REST API.
+The following collections are provided by Ballerina to interact with different API groups of the PagerDuty REST API.
 - **pagerDuty:Account** - The `Account`, which is used to initiate the contact with the PagerDuty API and create all the associated sub groups with the operations.
 - **pagerDuty:UserClient** - The `UserClient`, which will be used to create/get/delete the Users/Contact methods/ Notification rules.
 - **pagerDuty:EscalationPolicyClient** - The `EscalationPolicyClient`, which will be used to create/get/update/delete the escalation policies.